phytec/phytec-eeprom-flashtool/docs/source/project_definition.rst

 using JTAG before the first boot.
 As usually RAM detection is implemented, we do not need a special production bootloader with this process.

+There are also rules regading the MAC address.
+Some products requring a MAC as a serial number, some products use the SoC Vendors MAC address, some require the customer to write custom MAC address ranges.
 If we need to program a serial number or a MAC address, this will be done in the last step and usually from within a booted system, either bootloader or linux.
+If we do not write a MAC, we write zeros.

 Working with the introspection data
 ===================================